pvillela/blog-hugo/content/post/Function Oriented Architecture.md

 * A ***Supporting Function*** module is responsible for containing business logic functions that are reusable across multiple *Business Function* modules; it should not do anything else.
 The functions in this kind of module must be pure, i.e., without any side-effects.
 In particular, this kind of module may not perform any I/O.  A *Supporting Function* module may only depend on *Business Domain Data* modules.
 By convention, the names of modules implementing this stereotype and the names of functions exported by this kind of module have the suffix "***Sup***".
 * A ***Platform-Specific Data*** module implements a data structure that contains platform-specific data and, possibly, convenience methods and validation methods.
 Such a data structure is used for data transfer to/from platform services, e.g., a database, a queue, an event hub, or a remote service.
 This kind of module may depend on *Business Data* modules and other *Platform-Specific Data* modules, but it may not depend on any other stereotypes.

-A key guiding principle in this model is that each of the subkinds of the *Function* stereotype does only one kind of thing.
+The **first key guiding principle** in this model is that each of the subkinds of the *Function* stereotype does only one kind of thing.

+The **second key guiding principle** is that the dependencies among subkinds of the *Function* stereotype are restricted as follows:

-Another key principle is that only *Flow* (including *Service Flow*) modules are allowed to call other subkinds of the *Function* stereotype.
+- Instances of *Flow* (including *Service Flow*) are allowed to call other subkinds of the *Function* stereotype.
 With one exception, those calls are always through a general function interface, so there is no dependence between the flow and the modules that implement the called functions.
-The exception is that a *Flow* instance is allowed to call a *Business Function* instance directly, if the BF does not require any configuration properties, instead of using a general function interface.
-This exception is allowed for the sake of simplicity.
+The exception is that a *Flow* instance is allowed to call a *Business Function* instance directly.
 While this creates a direct dependency, that is typically not a problem as will be discussed later in this report.

-In particular, instances of *Business Function*, *Data Access Function*, *Service Client*, and *Event Publisher* are not allowed to call instances of the same or other stereotypes, with one exception.
-Instances of *Business Function* are allowed to call other instances of *Business Function* directly (if the other BFs do not require any configuration properties) or through a general function interface.
+- Instances of *Data Access Function*, *Service Client*, and *Event Publisher* are not allowed to call instances of the same or other stereotypes directly or through a general function interface.
+- Instances of *Business Function* are allowed to call other instances of *Business Function* but not instances of other stereotypes directly or through a general function interface.

 Adherence to these principles enables module decoupling, an important feature of this function-oriented architecture.